Eugene (actress)

-Early life
+Early life and education

 Eugene was born in Seoul, South Korea.
 With the suggestion of her grandfather, who settled down in Guam, her family immigrated to Guam after she finished the first semester of 5th grade elementary school.
-She attended Agueda I. Johnston Middle School from October 1992 until June 1995, and John F. Kennedy High School from June until September 1997.
+She attended Agueda I. Johnston Middle School from October 1992 until June 1995, and John F. Kennedy High School from June until September 1996.
 She returned to Korea with her mother and younger sister to finish high school, and eventually graduated from Korea Kent Foreign School, Seoul in June 1999.
 At high school, more than 80% of her subjects were A credits.
 In elementary school, only 23 out of 24 subjects were awarded.
 In middle school, almost all her subjects were excellent.

 Career

 S.E.S.

 Eugene made her debut with S.E.S. in 1997.
-S.E.S enjoyed tremendous success, becoming the top-selling K-pop girl group, until Twice broke their record in 2019.
-The group broke up at the end of 2002 after Bada and Eugene parted ways from SM Entertainment, while Shoo stayed with SM Entertainment until 2006.
+S.E.S enjoyed tremendous success, becoming the top-selling K-pop girl group during their era.
+The group disbanded at the end of 2002 after Bada and Eugene parted ways from SM Entertainment, while Shoo stayed with SM Entertainment until 2006.

 On May 28, 2016, Eugene with S.E.S. members Bada and Shoo attended a charity event, Green Heart Bazaar.
 In October 2016, Eugene along with Bada and Shoo re-formed S.E.S. to celebrate their 20th anniversary since the debut of the group.
 They started their project of the 20th anniversary debut with released digital single "Love[Story]", a remake of their 1999 single "Love", through SM Entertainment's digital project SM Station on November 28 and its music video released on December 29.

 In early December 2016, they aired their ten episode reality show Remember, I'm Your S.E.S., which broadcast through mobile app Oksusu.
 To accompany their 20th anniversary debut, they held a concert, Remember, the Day, on December 30 and 31 at Sejong University's Daeyang Hall in Seoul.

 On January 2, the special album of their 20th anniversary debut Remember was released.
 The album consists of double lead singles.
 "Remember" was digitally released on January 1 and "Paradise" was released along with the album on January 2.
 They held a fanmeet as their last project of 20th anniversary debut called I Will Be There, Waiting For You on March 1, 2017.

 Solo career

-After S.E.S. broke up in late 2002, Kim starred in four Korean dramas: Loving You, Save The Last Dance for Me, Wonderful Life, and Love Truly.
-She also appeared in commercials and advertisements, and released two solo albums.
-My True Style, her first album, sold nearly 65,000 records and had one hit ballad, "The Best".
-Her second album 810303 sold a disappointing 19,000 copies.
-Although sales were low, the single "Windy" was successful, as it was nominated for first place on the music show Music Camp.